 Scaffold the paper/project

-- Ask students to turn in consecutive drafts of a more extensive assignment; it isn’t easy to plagiarize all the way through the course (Bishop & Cini, 2017).
+- Ask students to turn in consecutive drafts/plans of a more extensive assignment; it isn’t easy to plagiarize all the way through the course (Bishop & Cini, 2017).

 - Have students submit topics, produce drafts/plans before submitting the final paper/project, and don’t accept last-minute changes.
 Tip: Many faculty choose to keep the draft for comparative purposes with the final submission.
 This method not only prevents many forms of plagiarism and cheating, but it also prevents procrastination – one of the primary reasons students cheat.